QR6.1.8 Neutral Monism

 Next

-Physical reality can’t explain consciousness but its information derivative is claimed to do so.
-Integrated information theory argues that “consciousness is integrated information(Tononi, 2008), generalizing an earlier theory that brain functions like language, vision and hearing deposit information into a global workspace that causes consciousness (Baars, 1988).
+If matter can’t explain consciousness, it is unclear why its information derivative should do better, but integrated information theory argues that “consciousness is integrated information(Tononi, 2008), generalizing an earlier theory that brain senses like vision, hearing, and smell store data in a global workspace (Baars, 1988).

-Theories of brain data exchange must respect information science, but global workspace theory doesn’t, and what won’t work for computer networks won’t work for brains either.
-The cartoonish concept of neural areas as little people chatting via a common brain language that isn’t possible, merging claps or boos they can’t make, on a central stage that doesn’t exist, is a fantasy.
-The brain needs some other way for different regions to share information.
+Theories of brain consciousness must respect information science, but information integration theory doesn’t, and what doesn’t work for computer networks won’t work for brains either.
+The cartoonish concept that neural areas chat like little people, by a common language the brain doesn’t have, merging claps or boos they can’t make, on a central stage that doesn’t exist, is a fantasy.
+If integrated information caused consciousness, the Internet would have had it long ago, but it hasn’t.

 Next

-That physical laws explained everything challenged mind-matter dualism by claiming that science not only didn’t need religion, it was better off without it.
-The case was that all physical events have a physical cause, so the universe is causally closed.
-It is a causal chain with no gaps, like a tube of balls, where pushing one end makes a ball pop out the other end, with no mind or soul needed to make it happen.
-If all physical facts come from other physical facts, there is no room for mental causes.
-Causal closure implies that if mind has a physical cause, it is also physical and so not mind, and if not, it can’t have a physical effect (Kim, 1999).
-Causal closure implies that a non-physical mind can’t affect physical events.
+In this causal determinism, science not only doesn’t need religion, but is better off without it, because the physical world is causally closed.
+It is a causal chain with no gaps, like a tube of balls where pushing one end makes a ball pop out the other end, with no mind needed to make it happen.
+If physical events follow a predetermined path, there is no room for mental causes.

-Then just as physicalism was replacing dualism, a new theory, quantum mechanics, concluded that no physical event is 100% certain.
-In the Stern-Gerlach experiment, silver atoms in a magnetic field go up or down based on a spin that is perfectly random.
-We can’t pre-sort the atoms into those going up or down because they are initially identical, and the spin that moves them up or down in the magnetic field is decided when they observe it, not before.
-Quantum theory says this happens when the atoms are in the field, just as where a photon hits a screen is decided at the screen.
-In a mechanical universe, the physical past should entirely define the physical future, but it isn’t so in our universe.
+Then just as physicalism was destroying the foundations of dualism, quantum theory destroyed its foundations, by stating that no physical event is 100% certain.
+For example, in the Stern-Gerlach experiment, silver atoms fired into a magnetic field move up or down based on a perfectly random spin that is set when they enter the field.
+We can’t pre-sort the atoms into those that will go up or down as they are initially identical, and according to quantum theory, the spin that decides their movement is defined when they enter the field, not before.
+In a causally closed universe, the physical past causes the physical future, but in our universe it doesn’t, and physicalism can’t explain this.

 Next